Guidelines for evaluators

 We want policymakers, researchers, funders, and managers to be able to use The Unjournal's evaluations to update their beliefs and make better decisions.
 To do this well, they need to weigh multiple evaluations against each other and other sources of information.
 Evaluators may feel confident about their rating for one category, but less confident in another area.
 How much weight should readers give to each?
 In this context, it is useful to quantify the uncertainty.

 But it's hard to quantify statements like "very certain" or "somewhat uncertain" – different people may use the same phrases to mean different things.
 That's why we're asking for you a more precise measure, your credible intervals.
-These metrics are particular useful for meta-science and meta-analysis.
+These metrics are particularly useful for meta-science and meta-analysis.

-You are also asked to give a 90% credible interval.
+You are asked to give a 'midpoint' and a 90% credible interval.
 Consider this as that you believe is 90% likely to contain the true value.
 See the fold below for further guidance.

 You may understand the concepts of uncertainty and credible intervals, but you might be unfamiliar with applying them in a situation like this one.